mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 When $P$ is a logic program, techniques have been developed for differentiation by exploiting its structure.
 However, these frameworks use specialized languages that offer a narrow range of features.
-The scene recognition task, as described above, can’t be encoded in Scallop or DPL due to its use of GPT-4.
+The scene recognition task, as described above, can’t be encoded in Scallop or DPL due to its use of GPT-4, which cannot be expressed as a logic program.

 To solve the general problem of learning neural programs, a learning algorithm that treats $P$ as black-box is required.
 By this, we mean that the learning algorithm must perform gradient estimation through $P$ without being able to explicitly differentiate it.